 B+C Studios in partnership with Avocado Mattress

-We love the holidays for so many reasons — the parties, the food, all the DIYing!
-But with the invites and to-dos piling up, stressful days can turn into sleepless nights.
-We teamed up with Avocado Mattress to share our favorite sleepy time tips so you can get a restful 8 or so hours this holiday and beyond.
+There's nothing like the feeling of waking up from a great night's sleep.
+But sometimes stressful days can turn into sleepless nights.
+We teamed up with Avocado Mattress to share our favorite sleepy time tips so you can get a restful 8 or so hours this week and beyond.

 1. Let's talk about your bedroom.
 A clutter-free, zen-y bedroom is pretty much essential for easing into a sleepy state.
 Design yours for rest and relaxation (clothes in the closet, tech out of the room, and a few sleep-inducing plants doesn't hurt) and you'll start to do both.
 Still tossing and turning?
 It might be time to invest in a good mattress — seriously one of the best #adulting buys we've made so far.
 And what we love about Avocado mattresses and pillows is that they're super comfortable but they're also designed to be healthier for people and the planet (think sustainable, socially responsible and toxic-chemical-free in every possible way).
 The company donates 1 percent of all revenue to environmental non-profits too — so you can feel good about the planet while getting a good night's sleep.
 Win-win.